raphael0202/blog/content/posts/never-trust-your-dataset.md

 The impact of these dataset corrections on metrics was impressive: F1 scores for LOC entities went from 89.03 to 93.79 (+4.7).
 However, the score improvements were not significant for the other entity types.
 The impact of fixing the dataset widely exceeded the gain we observed by tuning hyperparameters or the model architecture.

-As illustrated by WikiNER, it is most of the time more effective to spend time improving your dataset before trying fancier neural architecture or performing a hyperparameter search.
+As illustrated by WikiNER, it is often more effective to spend time improving your dataset before trying fancier neural architecture or performing a hyperparameter search.

 As a rule of thumb, you should always check the dataset you plan to use to train a machine learning model.
 It can be as simple as diving into the data to get a better grasp of the task and to detect potential issues.
 Depending on your dataset, a more advanced exploratory data analysis may be needed.
 Here are a few things you may want to check: